splitgraph/splitgraph.com/README.md

     forwards to the `docs` workspace anyway.
 - [docs](./docs) (Import from `@splitgraph/docs`)
   - The Next.js app that is the primary entrypoint of the repository
+  - Currently, storybook is part of the docs package
 - [tdesign](./tdesign) (Import from `@splitgraph/tdesign`)
   - The design kit / component library / theme / etc. Very much a WIP.
   - It's called "`tdesign`" as in "typescript design`, because originally we had JS files in `design`, and we are still migrating that.